superfly/docs/blueprints/multi-region-fly-replay.html.md

 #### Send a response with the fly-replay header

-When your app detects a write request, it can send a response that contains only the `fly-replay` header.
-Include the `fly-replay` header with the [region code](/docs/reference/regions/) of your primary region in responses to replay the whole request to that region, like so: `fly-replay: region=<region code> `.
+When your app detects a write request, it should send a response that contains only the `fly-replay` header with the [region code](/docs/reference/regions/) of your primary region like so: `fly-replay: region=<region code or env variable>`.
+Fly Proxy will replay the whole request to the specified region.
 The code would look something like this:

 ```yaml
 # This code should be in the handler for non-GET requests to the endpoint you